unni-krishnan-95/copy/_posts/2016-09-16-m-trends-fireeye-report-overview.md

 The only problem with these types’ attacks is that we lack the tools that can discover such compromises, and even if we are able to analyze such devices, it's very time consuming and complex to scale properly during a single incident response or forensic examination.

-Such attacks on netwroking devices consisted of:
+Such attacks on networking devices consisted of:

 * Modification of Cisco Router Images
 * XSS (Cross Site Scripting) a Cisco ASA VPN Concentrator